Austin Jackson (baseball): Texas Rangers

 On July 8, 2018, Jackson was traded to the Texas Rangers along with pitcher Cory Gearrin and minor league pitcher Jason Bahr, in exchange for a player to be named later or cash considerations.
 Three days later, he was designated for assignment by the Rangers.
 The Rangers released Jackson on July 14.

 New York Mets

-On July 27, 2018, Jackson signed a one-year, major league contract with the New York Mets.
+On July 27, 2018, Jackson signed a major league contract with the New York Mets.
 On September 29, he hit a walk-off double in the 13th inning on David Wright's final career game, giving the Mets a 1–0 victory.
 Jackson became a free agent after the season.

-Post-Career
+Post-playing career

-In April 2020, Jackson expressed interest in an MLB return.
-As of September 2021, he had not signed with an MLB team.
+In April 2020, Jackson expressed interest in returning to MLB.

-Starting on July 7, 2021, Jackson announced the three-game series between the Detroit Tigers and Texas Rangers game alongside Dan Dickerson on the Detroit Tigers Radio Network.
+In July 2021, Jackson announced the three-game series between two of his former teams, the Tigers and Rangers, alongside Dan Dickerson on the Detroit Tigers Radio Network.